What is a Healthy Relationship?

 Consent is not a free pass.

-Saying yes to one act doesn’t mean you have to consent to other acts.
+Saying yes to one act doesn’t mean you are giving consent to other acts.
 Each requires its own consent.
 EX: Saying yes to oral sex doesn’t automatically mean you’re saying yes to intercourse.

 Your relationship status does not make consent automatic.